Implicit Flow with Form Post

 How it works

-For SPAs, you should use the Implicit Flow in which issued tokens are short-lived.
-Refresh Tokens are not available in this flow.
+In the Implicit Flow, issued tokens are short-lived, and Refresh Tokens are not available.

-- The user clicks Login within the SPA.
+- The user clicks Login in the app.

 - Auth0's SDK redirects the user to the Auth0 Authorization Server (/authorize endpoint) passing along a

-response_typeparameter that indicates the type of requested credential.
+id_tokenthat indicates the type of requested credential.
 It also passes along a

 - Your Auth0 Authorization Server redirects the user to the login and authorization prompt.

-- The user authenticates using one of the configured login options and may see a consent page listing the permissions Auth0 will give to the SPA.
+- The user authenticates using one of the configured login options and may see a consent page listing the permissions Auth0 will give to the app.

-- Your Auth0 Authorization Server redirects the user back to the SPA with any of the following, depending on the provided
+- Your Auth0 Authorization Server redirects the user back to the app with an ID Token.

 How to implement it